javier-pg/onions-discovery/bibliography/README.md

-# Revised researchs discovering onion addresses
+# Research paper discovering onion addresses

 ## Methodology
-First, to locate works directly related to TOR services, we searched for the pattern *hidden services OR onion services*  in two of the most popular academic search engines, *Google Scholar* and *Scopus*.
-The former returned 3,290 entries (executed on 24 September 2021) ordered by relevance, while the latter identified 47 results (search executed on 30 September 2021).
-Considering only peer-reviewed works published at journals and conferences where authors discovered onion services, we selected 35 from the first 30 pages of *Google Scholar* and 11 works from *Scopus*.
-As 9 papers were found in both searches, the total sample of unique articles reviewed was 39.
+First, to locate works directly related to TOR services, we searched for the pattern *"dark web sites" OR "dark web services" OR "dark web hidden services" OR "dark web pages" OR "dark web domains" OR "tor sites" OR "tor services" OR "tor pages" OR "tor domains" OR "onion services" OR "onion domains" OR "hidden services"*  in two of the most popular academic search engines, *Google Scholar* and *Scopus*.
+The former returned 1,000 articles (maximum) on 04 November 2022, while the latter identified 282 results on 10 November 2022.
+Considering peer-reviewed works published at journals and conferences where authors discovered onion services, the total sample of unique articles reviewed was 54.

 ## Results